 Happens in Kamen Rider Decade when Decade gets into a fight with Den-O (who was, at the moment, in Ax Form).
 Twice.
 Not Decade's proudest moment.
 What makes it really dumb is that Decade does this after punching Den-O in the gut to no effect (other than hurting his own hand).
 And yeah, Kintaros's reaction is to laugh it off.

-This is the theme behind the Diamond Dopant in Kamen Rider Double, whose basically composed of indestructible diamond, Double normally has an Oh Crap reaction when his most powerful attacks don't even scratch him.
+This is the theme behind the Diamond Dopant in Kamen Rider Double, who's basically composed of indestructible diamond.
+Double normally has an Oh Crap reaction when his most powerful attacks don't even scratch him.